National Maritime Museum in Amsterdam

-First of the big Amsterdam museums to open after their drawn out renovation – reconstructed and modernized in 2011, The National Maritime Museum, is located a bit off Amsterdam center, near the city old harbor.
-A huge historical building of s’Lands Zeemagazijn – the main land store of the Amsterdam Admiralty, which has been used until 1973 by the Dutch Navy, became the modern multimedia museum with a rich 60000 volumes maritime library, as well as restaurant and a museum shop.
+Reconstructed and modernized in 2011, The Amsterdam National Maritime Museum, is located a bit off Amsterdam center, near the city old harbor.
+A huge historical building s’Lands Zeemagazijn – the main land store of the Amsterdam Admiralty, which has been used until 1973 by the Dutch Navy, became the modern multimedia museum with a rich 60000 volumes maritime library, as well as restaurant and a museum shop.

 Building and the ship